 Don’t miss the 7am ferry back to Male, or you’ll either be stranded, or shelling out for a private speedboat at $250+ Always check the schedule (double/triple-check at the guesthouse) and remember ferries don’t run on Fridays.
 Also, some of the remote atolls are a seaplane ride away from Male, followed by a local ferry, so check the map very carefully before booking online and stick to the North or South Atolls if you’re going for a short trip.

 Maldivians are used to tourists, so it’s a safe place, with zero hassle and no touts; the only sharks to be found are most definitely off-shore.
 A do-able 10 hours direct flight from LHR to Male with a 30 day visitor’s visa issued on arrival, it’s the perfect tropical bolthole.
-Possibly the most spectacular place I’ve been to, I found myself immediately transfixed by the pure depth of colour and clarity of the ocean, constantly sparkling like a perfectly-cut sapphire.
+I found myself transfixed by the iridescent clarity of the ocean, glittering all shades of blue one minute a perfectly-cut sapphire next, pale turquoise.
 An earthy paradise where winter quickly becomes a dim and distant memory, this collection of tiny gem-like islands is without a doubt the perfect place to refresh your mind.